-Stewardship Code revision: FSA to release draft of revised Stewardship Code for public comments [March ’25]
+Stewardship Code: FSA releases draft of revised Stewardship Code for public comments [March ’25]

-The Financial Services Agency (FSA) is close to announce proposed revisions to the Stewardship Code, along with a request for public comments on the following matters:
+On 21 March 2025, the Financial Services Agency (FSA) announced proposed revisions to the Stewardship Code, along with a request for public comments on the following matters:

 1. Transparency of Beneficial Shareholders (Principle #4)